reiggrau/svelte-cognito-dynamodb/README.md

 npm install
 ```

+NOTE: For this project I used the Svelte Demo App with Typescript as a template.

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash